In this tutorial, we are going to introduce the Kernel Support Vector Machine and how to implement it in Python.

 X_test = sc.transform(X_test)

-It's time to fit SVC to our model.
-For this, we will use the SVC class from ScikitLearn library.
+It's time to fit SVC into our model.
+For this, we will use the SVC class from the ScikitLearn library.

 We have built our model.
 Let's say how it predicts on the test set.

 We are going to visualize the predicted result.

 # Visualising the Test set results

 X1, X2 = np.meshgrid(np.arange(start = X_set[:, 0].min() - 1, stop = X_set[:, 0].max() + 1, step = 0.01),

 np.arange(start = X_set[:, 1].min() - 1, stop = X_set[:, 1].max() + 1, step = 0.01))

 alpha = 0.75, cmap = ListedColormap(('red', 'green')))

 plt.scatter(X_set[y_set == j, 0], X_set[y_set == j, 1],

 c = ListedColormap(('red', 'green'))(i), label = j)